-Note: These are my go-to books for introducing theme but it seems like every year I find new books with fabulous themes that resonate with my students.
+Note: These are my mentor texts for theme but it seems like every year I find new books with fabulous themes that resonate with my students.
 I like to teach theme early on in the year so we can revisit it and learn life lessons from every read aloud we read.

 This post contains Amazon affiliate links if you wish to purchase the books recommended.

 This book really resonates with a lot of my students, particularly boys.
 The read-aloud tells a fictional account of Michael Jordan when he was younger.
 In the story, Michael is younger and too short to be really good at basketball.
 His mother tells him to put salt in his shoes to help him grow taller.
 Eventually, Michael learns that hard work and patience will make him a better basketball player (and taller).